material-components/material-components-web-react/docs/contributions/README.md

 ## Fixing a Bug or Adding a Feature

 MDC React's goal is to build in parity of [MDC Web](https://github.com/material-components/material-components-web).
 MDCR's features should have a 1:1 mapping within the constraints of React.
 If there is part of the API you disagree with please open a [new issue](https://github.com/material-components/material-components-web-react/issues/new).
-Depending on the content it may fall to MDC Web's work queue, which trickles to MDC React to a later release.
+Depending on the content it may fall to MDC Web's work queue, which MDC React will add in a later release.

 **When in doubt open an issue.
 We're here to _hear_ you!**